Analysing Deep Learning Decoding Methods on Multiple ERP Paradigm

 for Hannes Bonasch

-Hannes Bonasch explored how different cognitive tasks relate to one another within the same brain.
-His surprising results show little to no correlation in brain activity across tasks, offering a new perspective on cognitive task processing.
-For the Thesis Art piece, Benedikt Ehinger visualized this by using “topographical” plots, creating a representation of the brain’s response to seven distinct tasks.
+Hannes Bonasch explored how brain activity to different cognitive tasks relate to one another within the same brain.
+His surprising results show little to no correlation in brain activity across tasks.
+For the Thesis Art piece, Benedikt Ehinger visualized this by using topographical plots, creating a representation of the brain’s response to seven distinct tasks.
+This work lead to a publication on the very same topic.

 The Creation Process

-For this piece, Benedikt focused on representing multiple cognitive tasks.
-He chose to use “topographical” plots, which are contour maps indicating areas of strong or weak brain activity.
-Each plot visually captures the brain’s reaction to a different task, arranged neatly to highlight the variety.
+For this piece, Benedikt focused on representing the central brain activity patterns of all seven experimental tasks.
+He chose to use topographical plots, which are contour maps indicating areas of strong or weak brain activity.
+The different patterns also highlight the variety of brain activity that can be extracted from EEG data.

 Artistic Concept